thomassuedbroecker/operator-helloworld/documentation/exercises/03-exercise.md

 make undeploy
 ```

-Congrats if you got this far you are ready to write your own Operators in Ansible!
+**Congrats**, if you got this far you are ready to write your own Operators in Ansible! :smiley: